VisualComputing/nub/README_patterns.md

   // retained-mode rendering PShape
   // defines n3 visual representation
   n3 = new Node(n1, createShape(BOX, 60));
-  // To create an 'detached' node as a leading one (those whose parent
+  // To create a 'detached' node as a leading one (those whose parent
   // is the world such, as n4) we use the default Node constructor: n4 = new Node();
   // for detached child nodes we pass any constructor taking a